ixress/prepress-software-solutions/README.md

 ---

-*  Kodak Preps and Pandora are registered trademarks of Eastman Kodak Compan.
+*  Kodak Preps and Pandora are registered trademarks of Eastman Kodak Company.

 ---